-With a little prodding, you can get John Hicks to talk about the time he got to act in the Coen brothers’ classic movie, “O Brother, Where Art Thou?”
+With a little prodding, you can get my friend John Hicks to talk about the time he got to act in the Coen brothers’ classic movie, “O Brother, Where Art Thou?”
 After John saw their first movie he was hooked, so when he learned they were shooting a movie practically in his backyard, he rushed to apply as an extra.
 About a week later, he got a call from the casting director who had noticed John had listed one of his talents as being a musician.

 “Oh, the boys love musicians because they’re already comfortable being on stage,” she said.
 “Can you come in for an audition?”